• Skip to primary navigation

 Before and after photos of an arm with keratosis pilaris that has been treated.

-Leaky gut syndrome (otherwise known as increased intestinal permeability) allows food particles, toxins, bacteria and other foreign particles that should remain in the gut to cross the gut barrier and thus enter the blood stream.
+Leaky gut syndrome (otherwise known as increased intestinal permeability) allows food particles, toxins, bacteria and other foreign particles that should remain in the gut to cross the gut barrier and enter the blood stream.
 This can lead to systemic inflammation, and in susceptible people, can contribute to the development of different health problems.
 In my case, when I was struggling with leaky gut, my KP was at its worst.
-Once I was able to heal my gut my skin began to heal.
+Once I was able to heal my gut my skin also began to heal.

-2. Increase omega-3 intake
+2. Increase omega-3 fatty acid intake

 Unfortunately, modern diets tend to be very unbalanced in essential fatty acid intake.
 A healthy, balanced diet should consist of roughly one to four times more omega-6 fatty acids than omega-3 fatty acids, but the typical North American diet tends to contain 11 to 30 times more omega-6 fatty acids than omega-3.

 Even foods that traditionally were not very high in omega-6 fatty acids now are because of the processing and methods use to produce them.
 For example, cows raised on grass produce meat with an omega-6 to omega-3 ratio of 1-4:1.
 However, cows fed grains (as they are on most modern farms or factory farms) produce meat with an omega- 6 to omega-3 ratio of 8-13:1.
-This excessive intake of omega-6 is believed to increase inflammation in the body and contribute to various health issues.
+This excessive intake of omega-6 is felt to increase inflammation in the body and contribute to various health issues.

 Here are a few easy ways to increase the omega-3 content and decrease the omega-6 content of your diet: